spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/getting-started/oryx-packages.md

   - /docs/scos/dev/front-end-development/202307.0/oryx/oryx-packages.html
 ---

-The Oryx code base is publicly [available on Github](https://github.com/spryker/oryx/), and published and distributed on [npmjs.com](https://www.npmjs.com/).
-Npm is a widely used registry of npm packages, that is used by package managers, like npm, yarn, deno, or bun, to install dependencies in an application.
+The Oryx code base is publicly [available on Github](https://github.com/spryker/oryx/) and the code is published on [npmjs.com](https://www.npmjs.com/).
+Npm is a widely used registry for npm packages, that is used by package managers, like npm, yarn, deno, or bun, to install dependencies in an application.

 The dependencies are typically configured in the [package.json](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) file of an application.